-* Wear gloves when handling mercury.
+* You have to wear gloves when handling mercury.

-The first person to measure the magnitude of air pressure is Italian scientist Toricelli.
+The first person to measure the magnitude of air pressure is Italian scientist Torricelli.
 He was filled with mercury (Hg) in a glass tube with one end blocked.
 And he stood upside down in a bowl of mercury.
 Then they found that mercury descended to a height of about 76 cm and stopped.

 Atmospheric pressure on several planets

 1atm is the standard air pressure measured at the earth’s beach.
 As you climb higher from the surface, the atmospheric pressure decreases.
-In outer space it is ‘0’.
+In outer space, it is ‘0’.

 The moon is ‘0’atm because there is no air.